awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-run-as.md

    If Yes, does the user name exist on the instance?
 If it does, start the session\.
 If it doesn't, don't allow a session to start\.

    At this point, Session Manager doesn't fall back on the default `ssm-user` account\.
-In other words, enabling Run As support prevents sessions from being started using an `ssm-user` account on an instance\.
+In other words, allowing Run As support prevents sessions from being started using an `ssm-user` account on an instance\.

-**To enable Run As support for Linux and macOS instances**
+**To turn on Run As support for Linux and macOS instances**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.